-Lead=Delaware Energy Response Team and/or Emergency Support Function Advisory Group Monitor energy supply and demand forecast Monitor international and domestic events Train appropriate DNREC staff on roles and responsibilities during an energy emergency.
-Attend periodic exercises to establish and test emergency protocols Update and maintain a network of public and private sector contacts.
+Lead=Delaware Energy Response Team and/or Emergency Support Function Advisory Group Monitor energy supply and demand forecast.
+Monitor international and domestic events.
+Train appropriate DNREC staff on roles and responsibilities during an energy emergency.
+Attend periodic exercises to establish and test emergency protocols.
+Update and maintain a network of public and private sector contacts.
 Prepare internal memos.
-Maintain lists of biggest energy users that may be asked to reduce operations if the situation escalates
+Maintain lists of biggest energy users that may be asked to reduce operations in case of an energy emergency.